Thomas Barclay (minister): Biography

 Barclay was born on 14 June 1792, in the manse on Unst, northmost of the Shetland Islands, of which parish his father, the Rev. James Barclay, was minister.
 He was entered of King's College, Aberdeen, in 1808.
 Here he attained considerable distinction.
 He took the degree of M.A.
 28 March 1812, and subsequently prosecuted his theological studies for four years, during which he taught elocution at Aberdeen.
 Later he proceeded to London, where for four years, 1818–22, he acted as one of the parliamentary and general reporters of the 'Times.'
 He received licence to preach the gospel from the presbytery of Lerwick 27 June 1821, and quit the 'Times' in the following year, when he was presented by Lord Dundas, and ordained 12 September 1822, to the parish of Dunrossness, in Shetland.
 Here he remained until his presentation by the same patron to the parish of Lerwick in October 1827, to which he was admitted 13 December following.

 He was elected clerk of the synod of Shetland 27 April 1831.
 In 1840 Sir Henry Holland heard 'an admirable sermon' from Mr. Barclay, whom he accompanied the next day on a boating excursion to the Isle of Noss.
 A sudden and furious squall arose.
 Mr. Barclay was the only one who retained his presence of mind; but he, 'deemed,' as Sir Henry Holland says, to be 'one of the best boatmen in Scotland, seized the tiller, and by his firmness and skill brought us into safety.'
 Sir Henry Holland in 1858, on the occurrence of a vacancy in the principalship of the university of Glasgow, urged the claims of Dr. Barclay to the appointment upon Sir George Grey, expressing his conviction that the man who could preach such a sermon on Sunday, and next day by his firmness and promptitude save a boat from being swamped, was one eminently fitted for the government of young men and of a great college.
 'How far this contributed to it I know not; but Dr. Barclay received the appointment, which he has ever since held with high honour and usefulness'.
-Barclay had removed, September 1843, to Peterculter, Aberdeenshire, and in July of the following year accepted a call to Currie, in Mid-Lothian, on the presentation of Sir James Gibson-Craig, bart., of Riccarton.
+Barclay had removed, September 1843, to Peterculter, Aberdeenshire, and in July of the following year accepted a call to Currie, south of Edinburgh, on the presentation of Sir James Gibson-Craig, bart., of Riccarton.
+During his tenure (1844 to 1858) he established an excellent parochial library in the village.